home page

 Plant catalogue

-Once again we have a huge number of plants, drawn from all over the world.
-Many of them are completely new, but there are some old favourites, and others that have returned after an absence.
+As usual we have masses of plants from all over the world.
+There are lots of completely new ones (with a red 'NEW' symbol), but there are also the old favourites, and others that have returned after an absence (with a yellow 'NEW' symbol).
 We grow very many of these plants in our own garden, and hope that you will want to try them in yours.

 In all forms of our catalogues, plants associated with the great plant collector George Forrest are indicated F.